 other travellers have booked this property online using Holiday Lettings Payments.
 When you book your rental using Holiday Lettings payments you are covered by Payment Protection

 House | 3 bedrooms | sleeps 6

 Ashmeadow, a modern 3 bedroom detached house, It will comfortably sleep 4 adults and 2 children + baby: with full central heating ,with elevated estuary & Lakeland Hills views from patio,conservatory & main bedroom.Quality furnishings and everything you could need for an enjoyable self-catering holiday ,located in a quiet lane in the unspoilt village of Anside..
 Ashmeadow is the perfect choice for touring the Lakes Dales and Coastal areas.
 Situated at the southern end of one of the most beautiful areas in the country (Area of Outstanding Natural Beauty), with easy access to all the major road and rail systems.
-Kendal is only 12 miles, Windermere is only about 15 miles away and the many attractions Lakeland has to offer, from the Elizabethan mansion of Levens Hall and it’s 1694 world famous, Topiary Gardens (only 5 miles away), the 700 year old NT Sizergh Castle (7 mls), to the magnificent landscape of the Lake District National Park are not to be missed.
-There are a myriad of lovely walks in the AONB & NT land ,straight ,from the house.LInen & Towel srvice included for 'Holiday Lettings' customers'.
+Kendal is only 12 miles, Windermere is only about 15 miles away and the many attractions Lakeland has to offer, from the Elizabethan mansion of Levens Hall and it's 1694 world famous, Topiary Gardens (only 5 miles away), the 700 year old NT Sizergh Castle (7 mls), to the magnificent landscape of the Lake District National Park are not to be missed.
+There are a myriad of lovely walks in the AONB & NT land ,straight ,from the house.LInen & Towel service included for weekly bookings 'Holiday Lettings' customers'.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Nearest beach||Arnside 1 km|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest Amenities||1 km|